-In Jökulsárgljúfur canyon the glacial river creates the most powerful waterfall in Europe, Dettifoss waterfall, plus several other smaller waterfalls.
+In the Jökulsárgljúfur canyon, the glacial river creates the most powerful waterfall in Iceland, Dettifoss waterfall, plus several other smaller waterfalls.

 The first waterfall in the canyon is called Selfoss waterfall.
 It is a beautiful horseshoe-shaped waterfall, 10 meters high and very wide.
 I visited it from the west bank of the glacial river, but it cannot be seen very well from there.

 Now let's visit Dettifoss waterfall.
-Dettifoss is Europe's most powerful waterfall and it has got the wow factor big time.
-It is 45 meters high and 100 meters wide and has a flow of 193 m3/s.
+Dettifoss is Iceland's most powerful waterfall and it has got the wow factor big time.
+It is 44 meters high and 100 meters wide and has a flow of 193 m3/s.

 We first visited it from the west bank.
-There is a ca 15 minute's hike down to the waterfall from the parking lot on the west bank.
+There is a 15-minute hike down to the waterfall from the parking lot on the west bank.

 We also visited Dettifoss from the east bank.
 There you can stand even closer to the mammoth roaring falls.
-There are no guardrails here, so let´s be careful.
+There are no guardrails here, so let's be very careful here.

 A couple of hundred meters below Dettifoss waterfall you will find Hafragilsfoss waterfall.
 Hafragilsfoss is also a beautiful waterfall, less visited than Dettifoss.